Xceptance/xlt-documentation/content/en/xlt/load-testing/Advanced/210-gradle-builds.md

 ## Integrating XLT into a Gradle project

 ### Plugins
-Include the following in your `build.gradle` file to use Gradle's Java plugin and its provided build steps:
+Include the following in your `build.gradle` file to use Gradle's Java plugin that adds basic compilation, testing and bundling capabilities for Java projects:

 ```groovy
 plugins {